ewhinihan/trail_data/datasets_cleaned/datasets_cleaned.md

 Datasets were cleaned using tidy data principles.
 Because of the nature of geospatial data, there were additional cleaning measures that were taken in some cases.
 Outlined below are details of how each dataset was normalized.
 All cleaned datasets are in open, non-proprietary formats to facilitate reuse by potential users of the Repository.
-Limitation of these datasets include varying attributes for each dataset, inconsistent measurement units across similar attributes, and each dataset had various ways of indicating location of trails.
+The limitations of these datasets include varying attributes for each dataset, inconsistent measurement units across similar attributes, and each dataset had various ways of indicating location of trails.

     File: Yakima_WA_TrailLines_2020_cleaned.csv